adrianbrad/psqltest/README.md

 ---
 Go package providing testing utilities for PostgreSQL.

+[Here](https://adrianbrad.medium.com/parallel-postgresql-tests-go-docker-6fb51c016796) is an article expanding on the usage of this package.

 - Open a new PostgreSQL database connection that runs in an SQL transaction.
 Powered by: https://github.com/DATA-DOG/go-txdb